The Optimal Dynamic Treatment Rule SuperLearner: Considerations, Performance, and Application

 \subsection{ODTR Estimators}

 For each data generating process, we consider a number of estimators of the ODTR.
-First, mirroring epidemiologic practice, we model the outcome as an additive function of the treatment and covariates, and interactions with the treatment and all covariates) \citep{dahabreh2016using, varadhan2013framework, yusuf1991analysis, van2015estimates}.
+First, mirroring epidemiologic practice, we model the outcome as an additive function of the treatment and covariates, and interactions with the treatment and all covariates.
 Such an approach translates to using the following parametric model for the outcome regression:

-where $h(.)$ denotes a link function, and $p$ is the number of baseline covariates in $W$.
+where $h(.)$ denotes a link function, and $k$ is the number of baseline covariates in $W$.
 Using a linear link, the following parametric model for the blip function is implied:

 Next, we examine the finite sample implications of the aforementioned user-supplied choices in implementing a SuperLearner estimator of the ODTR, providing guidance for practical data analysis.
 First, we examine the choice of library.
 We consider the library that only combines candidate blip estimators (``Blip only” library; i.e., a library with candidate algorithms suited for regressing $D_n$ on $W$) versus a library that has blip estimators, direct-estimation algorithms, and static treatment rules (``Full” library).
-The ``Blip only" libraries consist of either: \begin{enumerate} \item[(a)] Simple parametric models only (denoted ``Parametric blip models").
-This consisted of univariate GLMs with each covariate. \item[(b)] Machine learning algorithms only (denoted ``ML blip models"), such as \texttt{SL.glm} (generalized linear models), \texttt{SL.mean} (the average), \texttt{SL.glm.interaction} (generalized linear models with interactions between all pairs of variables), \texttt{SL.earth} (multivariate adaptive regression splines \citep{friedman1991multivariate}), \texttt{SL.nnet} (neural networks \citep{ripley1996pattern}), \texttt{SL.svm} (support vector machines \citep{chang2011libsvm}), and \texttt{SL.rpart} (recursive partitioning and regression trees \citep{breiman2017classification}) from the SuperLearner package \citep{SLpackage} \item[(c)] A combination of (a) and (b) above, denoted ``Parametric + ML blip models" \end{enumerate}
+The ``Blip only" libraries consist of either: \begin{enumerate} \item[(a)] Algorithms based on simple parametric models (denoted ``Parametric blip algorithms").
+This consisted of univariate GLMs regressing the estimated pseudo-outcome on each covariate. \item[(b)] Machine learning algorithms only (denoted ``ML blip algorithms"), such as \texttt{SL.glm} (generalized linear models), \texttt{SL.mean} (the average), \texttt{SL.glm.interaction} (generalized linear models with interactions between all pairs of variables), \texttt{SL.earth} (multivariate adaptive regression splines \citep{friedman1991multivariate}), \texttt{SL.nnet} (neural networks \citep{ripley1996pattern}), \texttt{SL.svm} (support vector machines \citep{chang2011libsvm}), and \texttt{SL.rpart} (recursive partitioning and regression trees \citep{breiman2017classification}) from the SuperLearner package \citep{SLpackage} \item[(c)] A combination of (a) and (b) above, denoted ``Parametric + ML blip algorithms" \end{enumerate}